-Homework: After we have concluded each module, a homework assignment will be posted on MBC.
+Homework: After we have concluded each module, a homework assignment will be made available to you on MBC.
 The MBC tool is interactive and will provide you immediate feedback on your submitted solutions.
 After the due date, solutions to the assignments will be made available on Brightspace.